james-macrofactorapp/LIFE_database/README.md

-# LIFE_database
+# Living Interactive Framework for Energy (LIFE) Database
-A living database and meta-analysis of studies examining energy expenditure in humans
+A living database and meta-analysis of studies examining energy expenditure in humans.